LoganathanAnalyst/-SQL-Case-Study-Coffee-Store-Sales-Revenue-Customers-/README.md

 4. Run queries
 5. Review insights
 ________________________________________________________________________________________________________________________________________________________________________
+🤝 Contributing Have ideas to improve this dashboard?
+Feel free to open issues or submit pull requests.

+⭐ Support This Project

+If you found this dashboard useful, please star ⭐ the repository.
+Your support motivates further improvements!

 👨‍💻 About the Author
 Hi, I’m Loganathan, a Data Analyst & Power BI Developer passionate about transforming data into meaningful insights.
 Thank you for exploring this project — Happy Learning! 🎉📚